Menu

 What you should know about internships in Sweden

-If you are a third-country national, getting an internship in Sweden is more likely to happen through an international exchange programme (within organisations such as AIESEC, IAESTE, JUF and SACCUSA) or an international agreement.
-Sweden currently has such agreements with countries such as the USA and Canada, as well as China (for young managers).
-In all these cases, the organisation or programme will submit the application for the internship on your behalf.
-If you secure an independent internship though, you will have to apply for a permit by yourself and pay the relevant fees.
+If you are a non-EU (third-country) national, internships in Sweden are most commonly arranged through international exchange programs or formal agreements.
+Organizations such as AIESEC, IAESTE, JUF, and SACCUSA, as well as bilateral agreements with countries like the US, Canada, and China, can sponsor internships and submit the application for the internship on your behalf.
+If you secure an independent internship, you will have to apply for a permit by yourself and pay the relevant fees.
+In these cases, the internship must meet Swedish regulations, and the approval is handled by the Swedish Migration Agency.

 Useful link: